An Equidistribution Result For Dynamical Systems on the Berkovich Projective Line: Introduction

 \section{Introduction}

 Let $(K, \lvert\cdot\rvert)$ be a complete, algebraically closed, non-Archimedean valued field, $\mathcal{O}_K$ its ring of integers, and $\mathfrak{m}_K$ its maximal ideal.
-Denote by $\tilde{k}$ its residue field $\tilde{k} = \mathcal{O}_K / \mathfrak{m}_K$.
+Denote by $k$ its residue field $k = \mathcal{O}_K / \mathfrak{m}_K$.
 We normalize the absolute value on $K$ so that $\log_v(|x|) = -\ord_{\mathfrak{m}_K}(x)$.

 This paper is concerned with the dynamics of a rational map $\phi\in K(z)$ of degree $d\geq 2$ on the Berkovich projective line over $K$, which we denote $\pberk$.
-In particular, we consider two ancillary objects associated to $\phi$: the first is the family of functions $\{\ord\Res_{\phi^n}(x)\}_{n\in \mathbb{N}}$, defined on Berkovich space and which carry information about the resultant of $\phi$ at a given point.
-The second is the family of crucial measures $\{\nu_{\phi^n}\}$ associated to $\phi$; these are sums of point masses whose weights are assigned based on the local dynamics of $\phi$.
-These two objects were introduced and studied in \cite{Ru1}, \cite{Ru2}.\\
+Rumely has recently introduced two equivariants attached to such a map that carry information about the reduction of conjugates of $\phi$ \cite{Ru1, Ru2}.
+The first equivariant is a function $\ordRes_\phi:\pberk \to \RR$, which measures the resultant of $\GL_2(K)$-conjugates of a homogeneous lift of $\phi$; if $\phi$ has potential good reduction, the locus where this function is minimized identifies the conjugate realizing good reduction.